Yoga on the Labyrinth

 Do I need to be Christian to attend the class?

 Absolutely not.
 While the practice takes place in a stunning Episcopal cathedral, people of all faiths attend.
 On any given night you are likely to practice alongside Jews, Muslims, Buddhists, Hindus, atheists and agnostics as well as people from almost every Christian denomination.
-Yoga on the Labyrinth is an opportunity for people of every persuasion gather in a spiritual, but decidedly non-religious community.
+Yoga on the Labyrinth is an opportunity for people of every persuasion gather in this spiritual, but decidedly non-religious community.
 Only a personal desire to quiet the mind, open the heart and heal the body is needed.

 Can I take photographs?